Social security contributions

 Stamp duty is imposed inter alia on heirs upon inheritance of immovable property at a rate of 5% and of shares in a Maltese company / interest in a Maltese partnership (not being a “property company” or “property partnership”) at a rate of 2%.

-As from 1st January 2020, the interest on duty on documents on transfers causa mortis was decreased to 4% (from 8%) per annum or part thereof, which applies as from the lapse of one year from the date of such transfer, until the date when the necessary declaration is filed.
+The interest on duty on documents on transfers causa mortis amounts to 4% per annum or part thereof, which interest applies as from the lapse of one year from the date of such transfer, until the date when the necessary declaration is filed.

-As from 1 January 2020, the interest rate on unpaid stamp duty will be 0.33% for every 30 days or part thereof, until the amount due remains unpaid.
+The interest rate on unpaid stamp duty is of 0.33% for every 30 days or part thereof, until the amount due remains unpaid.

 In the case of the transfer by gratuitous title of (i) marketable securities owned by individuals and of (ii) commercial tenements (i.e. business property) that had been used in a family business for a minimum period of three years preceding the transfer, to the transferor’s spouse, descendants, and ascendants in the direct line and their spouses, or in the absence of descendants to such transferor’s siblings and their descendants, stamp duty chargeable is at a reduced rate of 1.5%.